jessi25924/CymruVineyardProject1/README.md

 * To my mentor Rory Patrick Sheridan for providing invaluable guidance, crucial tips, and constructive suggestions that greatly enhanced this project.

-* To my cohort facilitator Lewis for consistently addressing my questions and offering timely advice on the course, project development, and more.
+* To my cohort facilitator Lewis Dillon for consistently addressing my questions and offering timely advice on the course, project development, and more.

 * To the Code Institute Tutor team for their unwavering support and assistance, espicially in resolving challenges related to Github and Gitpod.